 It was her interest in fashion from styling these shoots that inspired her to study fashion merchandising and marketing, earning a BA from the Illinois Institute of Art, Chicago.
 She also holds a certificate in photography from The School of Visual Arts, New York.

-Kostrevski lives and works in Chicago, finding inspiration in many places: her vibrant neighborhood of Pilsen, friends, travels, architecture, nature, and music.
+Kostrevski lived and worked in Chicago, finding inspiration in many places: her vibrant neighborhood of Pilsen, friends, travels, architecture, nature, and music.
 An adept portrait photographer, Kostrevski’s ability to connect with her subjects allows her to not only capture a portrait but also to tell a story.
 She has defined herself through the people she shoots, allowing her portraits to show that everyone has a story to share.

 Please feel free to get in touch via social media or e-mail email@example.com